augustmood/sicp-notes-and-exercises/chapter-3/3.3/notes/chapter-3.3.md

   which actions ("events") trigger further events that happen at a later time, which in turn trigger more events, and so on.

+- There are _`wires`_, which carry _`digital signals`_.
+A `digital signal` may
+  at any moment have only one of two possible valuess, 0 and 1.

+- There are also various types of digital _`function boxes`_, which connect wires carrying input signals to other output wires.
+Such boxes produce output signals computed from their input signals.

 ### Primitive function boxes

 - To build function boxes, we use the following operations on wires: